benjamin-cates/ball_blitz/README.md

 View the project hosted [here](https://benjamin-cates.github.io/ball_blitz)!

 Ball Blitz is a 3D ball matching game built with the [Bevy game engine](https://github.com/bevyengine/bevy) in Rust.
-It's a fun matching game based on [Suika game](https://suika-game.app/).
+It was originally based on [Suika game](https://suika-game.app/), but uses a sports ball theme and is in 3D.

 ## Game description

-The scene is a 3D transparent box that can be moved with an orbit camera.
-The player is able to insert a ball of a certain size in the open roof of the box.
-If two balls of the same type touch, they merge to create a larger ball that is a different type.
-The current order of balls is
+The main play area has a transparent box that has an orbit camera around it.
+The player gets balls of random size from ping pong to tennis ball that they can spawn at the top of the box.
+If two balls of the same type touch, they merge to create the next largest ball.
+The current order of balls is:

 1. Ping Pong ball
 2. Golf ball